The mission of DPDK is to:

 - The quorum required for a meeting to proceed is a majority (> 50%) of the Governing Board.

 - For a vote to be passed on the following items, a ⅔ majority (> 66%) of the total Governing Board is required (not just a ⅔ majority of those in attendance at the meeting).
-In the event of a deadlock the Governing Board Chair shall have the casting vote.
+In the event of a deadlock the Governing Board Chair shall cast the deciding vote.

-- Approval of any exceptions to the Intellectual Property Policy (see clause 6.c).
+- Approval of any exceptions to the Intellectual Property Policy (see clause 6.iii).

-- Approval of any changes to this document (see section 12).
+- Approval of any changes to this Charter document (see clause 12).

 - For a vote to be passed on any other item, a majority (> 50%) of the total Governing Board is required (not just a majority of those in attendance at the meeting).
-In the event of a deadlock the Governing Board Chair shall have the casting vote.
+In the event of a deadlock the Governing Board Chair shall cast the deciding vote.

-- The Governing Board will encourage transparency, including the public publication of meeting minutes and reporting of budgets within a reasonable time following their approval by the Governing Board.
+- The Governing Board will encourage transparency, including the publication to the community of summary meeting minutes and reporting of budgets within a reasonable time following their approval by the Governing Board.
 When approving meeting minutes and budgets, the Governing Board must approve any items which cannot be included in the public versions for confidentiality reasons.

 Note: Examples of board discussions which should not be made public might include things like legal issues, confidential budget discussions, discussion on potential new project members that have not yet been made public, etc.

-- Electing a Chair to preside over meetings, and manage any day-to-day operations.
+Electing a Chair to preside over meetings, and manage any day-to-day operations.
+The Chair may be appointed on a rotating basis.

-- Approving any new sub-projects, including new “next” repositories for DPDK and new DPDK-based apps like Pktgen and SPP.
-The procedure and requirements for requesting a new sub-project will be defined by the Technical Board.
-The Technical Board will apply non-technical criteria for new sub-projects that are defined by the Governing Board (see clause 3.1.1.i) when making its decision on proposed new projects.
-Requests can be submitted by emailing email@example.com.
+- Approving any new hosted projects, including new “next” repositories for DPDK and new DPDK-based apps like Pktgen and SPP.
+The procedure and requirements for requesting a new hosted project will be defined by the Technical Board.
+The Technical Board will apply non-technical criteria for new hosted projects that are defined by the Governing Board (see clause 3.1.1.ix) when making its decision on proposed new projects.
+Requests can be submitted by emailing firstname.lastname@example.org.

-- Deprecating any existing sub-projects.
-The procedure for deprecation and archival will be defined by the Technical Board.
-Deprecation requests can be submitted by emailing firstname.lastname@example.org.
+- Deprecating any existing hosted projects.
+The procedure for deprecation and archival is defined by the Technical Board.
+Deprecation requests can be submitted by emailing email@example.com.

 The decision of the Technical Board on any technical disputes will be final and all project contributors are expected to comply.
 If a Maintainer or Committer fails to comply with a decision of the Technical Board, the Technical Board will be empowered to take any necessary steps to enforce its decision, including replacing that Maintainer/Committer.